 Primary Insurance requirements:

-All intercollegiate student athletes at Anderson University are required to have personal or family medical insurance that covers intercollegiate athletic injuries and illness.
-The following insurance will not be accepted as appropriate primary coverage: Medicaid, Samaritan, and/or Tricare.
-Athletic injury includes any trauma injury even to the face and teeth.
+All intercollegiate student athletes at Anderson University are required to have a primary health insurance policy that covers intercollegiate athletic injuries and illness.
+The following insurance will not be accepted as appropriate primary coverage: Medicaid, Samaritan/Medishare, and/or Tricare.
+Athletic injury includes any trauma injury, even to the face and teeth.
 It is advised that the primary insurance policy cover the student athlete from August – May of that scholastic competition year.
-This will ensure that the student athlete is covered during in-season and out of season activities.
+This will ensure that the student athlete is covered during in-season and out-of-season activities.
 Student athletes and/or parents need to verify that this primary insurance covers injuries incurred in all 50 states.
-If the primary insurance coverage should lapse/discontinue for any reason, the parents/student athlete will be responsible for all medical bills related to their son/daughters athletic injuries.
+If the primary insurance coverage should lapse/discontinue for any reason, the parents/student athlete will be responsible for all medical bills related to their son’s/daughter’s athletic injuries.

 Paperwork to be completed as follows: